EBOO Ozone Therapy

 Frequently Asked Questions

-• Most EBOO therapy sessions last approximately one hour, though exact timing may vary based on your personalized protocol.
+• Most EBOO therapy sessions last approximately 60-90 minutes, though exact timing may vary based on your personalized protocol.

-• When administered by trained medical professionals using appropriate equipment and protocols, EBOO therapy is considered safe.
+• When performed by trained medical professionals using appropriate screening and clinical protocols, EBOO is generally well tolerated.
+As with any procedure, risks and suitability should be reviewed during consultation.

 References and Clinical Studies for Ozone IV Therapy